dmbates/MindResearchRepository.jl/README.md

 This program has requested access to the data dependency RisseKliegl2011. which is not currently installed.
 It can be installed automatically, and you will not see this message again.

-DataSet: Adult age differences in the perceptual span during reading
+Dataset: Adult age differences in the perceptual span during reading
-Source: The Mind Research Repository
 Website: http://openscience.uni-leipzig.de/index.php/mr2/article/view/14

-DOI: 10.1037/a0021616

-Risse, S., & Kliegl, R. (2011).
+Author: Sarah Risse, Reinhold Kliegl
+Date of Publication: 2013-03-17
+Date of Creation: 2011-04-04
+Date of Last Modification: 2013-04-04

+Following up on research suggesting an age-related reduction in the rightward extent of the perceptual span during reading (Rayner, Castelhano, &amp; Yang, 2009), we compared old and young adults in an N+2-boundary paradigm in which a nonword preview of word N+2 or word N+2 itself is replaced by the target word once the eyes cross an invisible boundary located after word N. The intermediate word N+1 was always three letters long.
+Gaze durations on word N+2 were significantly shorter for identical than nonword N+2 preview both for young and for old adults with no significant difference in this preview benefit.
+Young adults, however, did modulate their gaze duration on word N more strongly than old adults in response to the difficulty of the parafoveal word N+1.
+Taken together, the results suggest a dissociation of preview benefit and parafoveal- on-foveal effect.
+Results are discussed in terms of age-related decline in resilience towards distributed processing while simultaneously preserving the ability to integrate parafoveal information into foveal processing.
+As such, the present results relate to proposals of regulatory compensation strategies older adults use to secure an overall reading speed very similar to that of young adults.
+DOI: 10.1037/a0021616   Risse, S., &amp; Kliegl, R. (2011).
 Adult age differences in the perceptual span during reading.
 Psychology and Aging, 26, 451-460.

+Please cite this paper: http://openscience.uni-leipzig.de/index.php/mr2/article/download/14/9